 Who should get a mammogram?

-- No new breast symptoms
+- no new breast symptoms

-- No breast implants
+- no breast implants

-- No personal history of breast cancer
+- no personal history of breast cancer

-- Minimum one year since previous mammogram
+- minimum of one year since the previous mammogram

 How often should you have a mammogram?